massoncheg/forgejo-docs/docs/user/actions/basic-concepts.md

 In a workflow file you may use expressions.
 These look like `${{ ... }}`.
 Expressions are evaluated by the runner when executing a workflow.
 In certain fields of the workflow file, like `if: `, the `${{ }}` is implicit and can be stripped.

+> **NOTE:** Implicit type conversions with booleans may be difficult to figure out when assigned to actions inputs or output values.
+It is easier for debugging to use explicit strings (e.g. 'yes' or 'no') instead of true/false or 'true'/'false'.

 [Check out the expression example](https://code.forgejo.org/forgejo/end-to-end/src/branch/main/actions/example-expression/.forgejo/workflows/test.yml)

 ### Variables